 As a Designer, if you allow cognitive bias to seep into your product design process, the product you are designing is no longer optimized and might not be able to meet your stakeholder’s goals.

-Importance of identifying a user’s cognitive bias in design
+Importance of identifying a user’s cognitive bias

 Take the example of Familiarity bias.